 People with failing or missing teeth know the emotional pain that can come from smiling, a human act that should create happiness…but instead often causes shame and embarrassment.

-While there are various methods and treatments for really problematic teeth, implants can be the best solution for many patients.
+While there are various methods and treatments for really problematic teeth, oral implants can be the best solution for many patients.

 To learn more or to determine whether you are a candidate for Dental Implants, give us a call to schedule your consultation with Dr. Nazila Bidabadi!
 Dial 617.332.8146 for our Newton office, or 617.782.9250 for our Brighton office!